-With respect to external relations some have emphasized the government's role as a "doorman," "determining under what conditions capital technology and manufactured products enter and leave Japan" (Borrus et al.,1986, p.
+With respect to external relations some have emphasized the government's role as a "doorman," "determining under what conditions capital technology and manufactured products enter and leave Japan" (Borrus et al., 1986, p.
 98).
 Effective rates of protection (ERPs), computed from tariff data and the Japanese input-output table, are shown in Table 4.17 In 1968, ERPs were greater than 10 percent in all manufacturing sectors except publishing, where the ERP was negative.
 The highest ERPs, in excess of 40 percent were in food processing, textile products, and transportation machinery.
 The estimates for food processing and textile products are probably upwardly biased indicators of the true ERPs, however, since in these cases major inputs were subject to quota protection not included in the ERP calculation.
 By 1975, ERPs had fallen for most manufacturing categories.
-The reductions in ERPs were most dramatic in the machinery sector, where the ERPs for transportation and precision machinery fell by approximately 40 and
+The reductions in ERPs were most dramatic in the machinery sector, where the ERPs for transportation and precision machinery fell by approximately 40 and 20 percentage points, respectively.
+The final column for Table 4 presents estimates of ERPs for 1987 based on tariff cuts agreed to under the Tokyo Round negotiations.
+With the aberrant cases of food processing and textiles excluded, the ERPs are under 10 percent for most manufacturing categories, indicating a general fall in rates of protection over a 20-year period.
+Again, it should be noted that these calculations are based on tariff protection only; they do not take non-tariff barriers into account and the sectors are relatively aggregated.
+Nonetheless, barring a dramatic increase in nontraditional protection, a distinct impression of a gradual liberalization in most manufacturing sectors emerges.

-17 The ERPs for the primary product sectors are misleading because they do not take into account quotas in agriculture and subsidies in agriculture and mining.
+17 The ERPs for the primary product sectors are misleading because they do not take into account quotas in